NWACus/avy/CONTRIBUTING.md

 # NAC Staging Access

+This is not required to do development on the app, however if you are going to working with someting that involves the NAC API, for example Observation submission, it would be important to have access to this.
+Before requesting for NAC staging access, check with someone at NWAC that it makes sense for you to do so.

-Register for a new account at http://centers.avalanche.org/ under the NWAC center, forward this request to Chris Lundy.
+Register for a new account at http://centers.avalanche.org/ under the NWAC center.

 Then, that dashboard will allow for full write and read access to the staging dataset for the NWAC center.